Food vs. fuel: Biodiesel

 Soybean oil, which only represents half of the domestic raw materials available for biodiesel production in the United States, is one of many raw materials that can be used to produce biodiesel.

-Non-food crops like Camelina, Jatropha, seashore mallow and mustard, used for biodiesel, can thrive on marginal agricultural land where many trees and crops won't grow, or would produce only slow growth yields.
+Non-food crops like Camelina, Jatropha, seashore mallow and mustard, used for biodiesel, can thrive on marginal agricultural land where many trees and crops will not grow, or would produce only slow growth yields.
 Camelina is virtually 100 percent efficient.
 It can be harvested and crushed for oil and the remaining parts can be used to produce high quality omega-3 rich animal feed, fiberboard, and glycerin.
 Camelina does not take away from land currently being utilized for food production.
 Most camelina acres are grown in areas that were previously not utilized for farming.
 For example, areas that receive limited rainfall that can not sustain corn or soybeans without the addition of irrigation can grow camelina and add to their profitability.

 Jatropha cultivation provides benefits for local communities:

 Cultivation and fruit picking by hand is labour-intensive and needs around one person per hectare.
 In parts of rural India and Africa this provides much-needed jobs - about 200,000 people worldwide now find employment through jatropha.
 Moreover, villagers often find that they can grow other crops in the shade of the trees.
 Their communities will avoid importing expensive diesel and there will be some for export too.

 NBB's Feedstock Development program is addressing production of arid variety crops, algae, waste greases, and other feedstocks on the horizon to expand available material for biodiesel in a sustainable manner.